jhrcook/Germinate/README.md

 A simple iOS app to track the germination of my seeds.

+**Checkout a summary of the app on the project page on my [website](https://joshuacook.netlify.com/project/ios-germination-tracker/).**

 The following GIF prevides a general summary of the current app.

 <img src="misc/screenshots/2019-10-03_screen-recording.gif" width=300 />